serhat-dirik/vagrant-project-atomic-demoenv/README.md

 ```

 ###Environment Information
 In this environment, you'll have 3 atomic hosts vm as one master node and two slave nodes (or minions as named in kubernetes).
 I preferred to use Fedora version of the atomic host to skip registration steps, but it's quite possible to use rhel or centos images instead.
-Host configurations are below:
+Host configurations:

 1. 1512 mb Mem
 2. 2 Core cpu
 3. I'm using fedora box and my box storage configuration is 41 GB Storage for docker pool + 3 GB for root.
 Depends on your atomic version choice, it may differ